Trusted WordPress tutorials, when you need them most.

 Edit user registration form confirmation message

-Similarly, if you are using MemberPress, then you can go to Memberships page and edit one of your memberships.
+Similarly, if you are using MemberPress, then you can go to the ‘Memberships’ page and edit one of your memberships.

 Edit membership

-Next, scroll down to the Membership Options section and check the box next to the ‘Enable custom thank you page message’.
+From here, you can check the box next to the ‘Enable custom thank you page message.’

 Add a custom thank you message for MemberPress

-You may need to repeat the process for other membership plans if needed.
+Now, you may need to repeat the process for other membership plans.

 We hope this article helped you learn how to moderate new user registrations in WordPress.
-You may also want to see our guide on how to which website marketing data you must track or see our tutorial on how to show personalized content to users in WordPress.
+You may also want to see our guide on how to show different menus to logged-in users and how to show personalized content to users in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.